 |%j||The day of a year.
 Valid values: 001 to 366.||365|

 |%u||The day of a week as a number.
 Valid values: 1 to 7.
 The value 1 indicates Monday.||2|

 |%U||The week of a year.
 Sunday is the first day of each week.
 Valid values: 00 to 53.||23|

 |%V||The week of a year.
 Monday is the first day of each week.
 Valid values: 01 to 53.

-If a week has four or more days that start from January 1, the week is the first week of a year.
-Otherwise, the next week is the first week of a year.
+If a week that contains January 1 has four or more January days, the week is the first week of a year.
+Otherwise, the next week is considered the first week of a year.

-The following table lists commonly used log time formats, and provides corresponding examples and time expressions.
+The following table lists commonly used time formats.
+It also provides related examples and time expressions.

 |2017-12-11 15:05:07||%Y-%m-%d %H:%M:%S||Custom|